["learn"]

 If you’re looking for a summer gin drink that’s a bit more grown-up, consider the Last Word.
 It’s ingredients list includes French herbal liqueur, maraschino liqueur, freshly squeezed lime juice and a brandied cherry as a garnish.
 This prohibition-era flavor profile is super on-trend right now and quite debonair to boot.

-6. Strawberry Basil Cocktail
+6. Strawberry Basil Gin

 Everyone’s list of go-to gin cocktails for summer should leave room for a Strawberry Basil Gin cocktail in our opinion.
 It walks the fine line between sweet, tart and earthy due to the inclusion of fragrant early basil along with strawberries, lime juice and a good gin.
 So lovely, yet easy to make!

-7. Mango Gin Cocktail
+7. Mango Gin

 Mango and lime gin cocktail on a white plate